Managerial and Cost Accounting FP&A

 Other cost concepts useful in decision making are those of sunk and incremental costs.

-Incremental costs.
-These costs reflect the additional cost that will be incurred based on a decision.
-Whereas sunk costs are incurred regardless of the decision, incremental costs are incurred only because a specific decision is made.
-These are the only costs that should be considered in decision making.
+costs are incurred only because a specific decision is made.
+These are the only costs that should be considered

 Contribution Margin